vicgarcia/argon/README.md

 Argon is a console application to control a 3D Robotics IRIS+.

-The goal of Argon is to get acquainted with dronekit as well as navigate the IRIS+ to specified coordinates and capture images.

-Argon uses dronekit, a python library provided by 3D Robotics.
+It allows the IRIS+ to be positioned by lat/lng for image capture.

-Use the 'help' command in the application or refer to the help.txt file in this repository for Argon's full command set.
+Refer to help.txt for Argon's full command set.

 The console application can be run directly ...